-The next Sheffield Devops event takes place on Thursday 13 June 2019 at 6pm, at Ambulo cafe housed downstairs in the Millenium Gallery (Arundle Gate entrance).
+The next Sheffield Devops event takes place online on Thursday 9th July 2020 at 6pm at the following location: https://www.youtube.com/watch?v=DSMAWwY26Ik

 We’re striving for Sheffield Devops to be an inclusive event that is open to all.
-We operate a Code of Conduct and are happy to meet & greet people on arrival.
-Ambulo is a great venue with plenty of space, whether you want to network with others or just have some quiet time ahead of the talks.
+We operate a Code of Conduct.
 Please drop us a message on Twitter if you have any queries or would just like a chat ahead of the event.

 About the Speakers

-Andy is a Platform Engineer at Sky Betting and Gaming.
+Andy is Lead Platform Engineer at Sky Betting and Gaming.
 He considers himself a Kubernetes and Hadoop fettler, spending a far too much of his spare time making Raspberry Pis do things they shouldn’t.
-He was a small part of the organising team for DevOpsDays London 2018 and has been running the Devops meetup in Leeds for 5 years hosting over 40 events.
-He’s attended and spoke at a bunch of DevOps conferences and in his words is “an all-round DevOps nuisance”.
+He was a small part of the organising team for DevOpsDays London 2019 and has been running the Devops meetup in Leeds for 6 years hosting over 40 events.
+He’s attended and spoke at a bunch of DevOps conferences and in his own words is ‘an all round DevOps nuisance’.

 Affecto is a multi-disciplined, specialist technology recruitment business that focuses on permanent, interim and contract appointments across Yorkshire and The Midlands.
 We’ve spent years building our networks across IT from Development and Project Management to Infrastructure and Data Science.
 With such an intense battle for skills being fought, more and more organisations are looking to us to connect them with the people who can make a real difference.